 Goat eradication would occur during the dry season (approximately December through May) to improve detection ability (when vegetation cover is lower) and to provide feed and water to attract goats to centralized locations.
 This would minimize the need for human presence across the islands and reduce disturbance to geology and substrates and erosion from foot traffic.
 As needed and determined through community engagement, permitted harvesters may be hired to hunt goats on the island, which may require a higher human presence.
-The presence of hired hunters on the island could result in minor, short-term adverse impacts to soils and substrates; however, these impacts would be temporary and less severe than the long-term disturbance of soils and substrates that would be associated with goats' ongoing presence.
+The presence of hired hunters on the island could result in minor, short-term adverse impacts to soils and substrates that would be associated with goats' ongoing presence.
 Goat eradication on Battowia and the Pillories would have long-term benefits for decreased soil erosion, and by proxy, water quality in the surrounding waters (Coffey and Collier, 2021).